-- 1. Completed Request for Information (RFI) document (see Annex II for template) - 2.
-Applications (project proposals) in the form of the template attached (Project Proposal Template (Annex III) with Performance Targets and with corresponding Budget (Annex IV) - 3.
+- 2. Applications (project proposals) in the form of the template attached (Project Proposal Template (Annex III) with Performance Targets and with corresponding Budget (Annex IV) - 3.
 Proof of registration as a non-governmental/non-commercial organization including copies of valid registration certificate; - 4.
-Curriculum vitae of two key staff members involved in the implementation of the Project; - 5.
-Organizational profile with the following details: - A clearly defined management structure; - Experience and expertise in relevant areas (advocacy, research, peacebuilding); - Experience in working in polarized environments and in South Sudan or other post conflict contexts; - Working for at least two years prior to the application; - Details of the local partners if application is made jointly by more than one organizations. - 6.
+Curriculum vitae of three key staff members (project management as well as finance) involved in the implementation of the Project; - 5.
+Organizational profile with the following details: - A clearly defined management structure; - Experience and expertise in relevant areas; - Experience in working in Western Bahr El Ghazal State or Greater Pibor Administrative Area, South Sudan; - Operational or working for at least two years prior to the application; - Details of the local partners if application is made jointly by more than one organizations. - 6.
 Only one submission per organisation is allowed.

-Complete proposals, with supporting documents, should be emailed to irene.limo@undp.org or delivered by hand to the UNDP Offices in South Sudan in a sealed envelope marked: 'Peace and Community Cohesion project - Attention Irene Limo'', on or before 24 April 2020 at 16:00hrs South Sudan local time.
+Complete proposals, with supporting documents, should be emailed to irene.limo@undp.org or delivered by hand to the UNDP Offices in South Sudan in a sealed envelope marked: "Peace and Community Cohesion project - Attention Irene Limo", on or before 31 March 2023 at 16:00hrs South Sudan local time.
 Late submissions will be rejected.